 Nestled between predominately Muslim South Sulawesi and predominantly Christian North Sulawesi, it’s easy to see how this region could become a battleground for years to come.
 The city of Poso in Central Sulawesi is a perfect example.
 It had (and still does) the potential to be a tourist attraction with its sunny beaches, lush forests, and blue skies.
 However, tourism suffered dramatically in recent years due to the active separatist movements at the beginning of the 2000s’.
 Even today, a paramilitary group that has ties with the Islamic State is still active there, according to the media.

-After the transition to democracy, relations between Muslim and Christians worsened.
+After the transition to democracy, relations between Muslims and Christians worsened.
 This resulted in religious tensions across the region, most notably Poso.
 Events such as bombings and civilians being shot in the streets shocked the world on several occasions.
 After the incidents, this became one of the most dangerous places in Southeast Asia.
-The situation is much better in 2018 but Governments still advice their citizens to exercise caution when traveling to Central Sulawesi Province especially in Palu, Poso, and Tentena.
+The situation is much better in 2018 but Governments still advise their citizens to exercise caution when traveling to Central Sulawesi Province especially in Palu, Poso, and Tentena.

 3. Papua and West Papua, Indonesia/New Guinea

 Getting to West Papua is a bit tricky and a travel permit is a must if you want to enter.
-Similar to Central Sulawesi, West Papua has an ongoing conflict between the Indonesian government and the indigenous population and the Indonesian government is even accused by locals of trying to commit a genocide.
+Similar to Central Sulawesi, West Papua has an ongoing conflict between the Indonesian government and the indigenous population, and the Indonesian government is even accused by locals of trying to commit genocide.
 Their main opponent is the armed group Free Papua Movement.
 The movement committed a series of attacks, including an attack on buses, a civilian aircraft, and drug smuggling.
 However, West Papua is a huge piece of land that has some pristine, intact places that are certainly worth visiting but there are also some that you may want to avoid.
-Today, most governments still advice their citizens to be careful when traveling to West Papua Province due to the possibilities of a violent conflict.
+Today, most governments still advise their citizens to be careful when traveling to West Papua Province due to the possibility of violent conflict.

 2. Jolo province, Philippines